tyreil/UX-1-FA18-Final/README.md

 ### Submission - Part Two
 Create your improved users flows using [37signals Shorthand for User Flows in your sketchbooks.](https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows) Create a section called "User flows" within your medium post.
 Write supporting copy that explains why you selected those specific user flows, and how your newly proposed user flows are an improvement.

+## Part Three - Redesign

+Begin by wireframing a variety of solutions to the usability issues you identified with your app.
+These are simple, communicative, and quickly drawn.
+The goal is to come up with conceptual structures, not final designs.
+Once you've completed your wireframes, you can begin to create your layouts in Sketch, utilizing a brand elements and styles as necessary to complete your redesigned interface.
+If there is a "what you see", within the previous step's user flows, then there is a strong likelihood that you will need to create a layout for it.
+Note: You are not redesigning the whole app.
+You are redesigning the usability issues that you have identified in the previous steps. ("Heuristic Evaluation" & "Map User Flows")

+### Submission - Part Three

+Update your Medium link with your redesigns, and write-up your design rationale.